Reference architectures

 Before you start

-The first choice to consider is whether a Self Managed approach is correct for you and your requirements.
+First, consider whether a self-managed approach is the right choice for you and your requirements.

 Running any application in production is complex, and the same applies for GitLab.
-While we aim to make this as smooth as possible, there are still the general complexities.
-This depends on the design chosen, but typically you’ll need to manage all aspects such as hardware, operating systems, networking, storage, security, GitLab itself, and more.
+While we aim to make this as smooth as possible, there are still the general complexities based on your design.
+Typically you have to manage all aspects such as hardware, operating systems, networking, storage, security, GitLab itself, and more.
 This includes both the initial setup of the environment and the longer term maintenance.

-As such, it’s recommended that you have a working knowledge of running and maintaining applications in production when deciding on going down this route.
-If you aren’t in this position, our Professional Services team offers implementation services, but for those who want a more managed solution long term, it’s recommended to instead explore our other offerings such as GitLab SaaS or GitLab Dedicated.
+You must have a working knowledge of running and maintaining applications in production if you decide to go down this route.
+If you aren’t in this position, our Professional Services team offers implementation services.
+Those who want a more managed solution long term, can explore our other offerings such as GitLab SaaS or GitLab Dedicated.

-While they are designed to make it easier to set up GitLab at scale, it can still be a challenge to know which one meets your requirements.
+The reference architectures are designed to strike a balance between three important factors: performance, resilience, and cost.
+They are designed to make it easier to set up GitLab at scale.
+However, it can still be a challenge to know which one meets your requirements and where to start accordingly.

 As a general guide, the more performant and/or resilient you want your environment to be, the more complex it is.